 - Skilled, English-speaking workforce

-- Good quality transport and telecommunications infrastructure
+- High-quality transport and telecommunication infrastructure

 - Offshore gas potential

 - Island divided (since 1974); strained relations with Turkey

 - Small domestic market, isolated, remote and outside the center of Europe

 - Poor economic diversification (tourism, real estate, finance) and limited foreign customer base (United Kingdom and Russia)

 - High levels of debt among all economic actors; dependent on external financing